wix-incubator/wsp-plugin-rtl/README.md

     padding-START: 9px;   /* START will be replaced with left / right, given rtl = false / true */
     float: START;         /* Same as above, applied to the value */
     padding-END: 9px;     /* END will be replaced with left / right, given rtl = true / false */
-    direction: "DIR";     /* DIR will be replaced with ltr / rtl, given rtl = false / true */
+    direction: DIR;     /* DIR will be replaced with ltr / rtl, given rtl = false / true */
     margin: STARTSIGN5px; /* STARTSIGN will be replaced with -, given rtl = false, and will be removed for rtl = true */
     margin: ENDSIGN5px;   /* ENDSIGN will be replaced with -, given rtl = true, and will be removed for rtl = false */ }